SB 596 – Relating to Regional Rural Development Grants

 - Clarify that eligible infrastructure projects include access to broadband Internet service, and projects that improve service and access must be through a partnership that was publicly noticed and competitively bid; and

 - Require the DEO to review the grant program application and award procedures by September 1, 2020.

-SB 596 will now move to the Senate floor.
+SB 596 will now move to the Senate Appropriations Committee.

 AIF supports efforts to increase economic development in Florida’s rural areas by increasing job growth.

 Proposed Committee Bill HEC 19-02 – Relating to Postsecondary Workforce Education